scottbedard/oc-stripe-plugin/README.md

 _Response_

 - `data` - A [list of subscription objects](https://stripe.com/docs/api/subscriptions/list?lang=php).
-- `has_more` - A boolean determing if the user has more subscriptions not present in `data`.
+- `has_more` - A boolean indicating if there are more subscriptions.

 ## License